bartek1009x/RegLang-Specification/README.md

 # What is RegLang?
 RegLang is a statically typed, AOT (ahead-of-time) compiled language with region based memory management (hence the name, **Reg**Lang).
 You've heared it right - no garbage collection, no borrow checker, no pointers.
 Something a bit different than what we're used to.

 It uses `.regl` as its file extension (`.reg` would be cooler, but it's already used by the Windows Registry).
+AI came up with the name "RegLang".

 # Why?
 Why not? - that would be the simplest answer.
+Don't be afraid of experimenting!
+Well, most of the time, but you surely don't have to be afraid of this experimental language.

 But now a bit more seriously: region based memory management is something that's not seen in programming languages very often, especially when it's (almost - see `free()` later) the only way to manage memory.
 I think it's an underrated way to manage memory as it allows for manual managment, can be really fast, and is easier to use than pointers or a borrow checker (at least for me).
 It's also probably safer than using pointers, allocating with `malloc()` or stuff like that.
 It requires you to be disciplined about how you write code, as the lifespan of every variable allocated in a region is the same as the lifespan of the region itself, so you have to be careful with the way you structure your code.
 And of course, if you have a variable defined in the main region (which would basically mean it's kinda "global" since it can be accessed in all underlying regions) that you're only gonna use a few times, it will be allocated for the entire lifespan of a program, even when it's not needed anymore, which would basically be a memory leak.
 That's why there's a `free()` function that can deallocate a variable before the region that the variable has been defined in ends.
 More on that later.